Isogeometric Least-squares Collocation Method with Consistency and Convergence Analysis: Comparisons and discussions

 \textbf{Example I:} one-dimensional source problem with Dirichlet boundary condition:

 This problem's analytical solution is $T = \sin(2 \pi x)$.
 The physical domain $\Omega = [0,1]$ of the boundary problem~\pref{eq:exmp_one_dim} is represented by a cubic B-spline curve.
-For the mathematical representation of the B-spline curve, please refer to Appendix A1.
-The B-spline curves with additional control points utilized in this example were generated by uniformly inserting knots to the knot vector of the cubic B-spline curve presented in Appendix A1.
+For the mathematical representation of the cubic B-spline curve, please refer to Appendix A1.

-The analytical, IGA-C, and IGA-L solutions for the one-dimensional source problem~\pref{eq:exmp_one_dim}, are illustrated in Fig.~\ref{subfig:one_dim_solution}, where the IGA-C solution was generated with $10$ control points, and the IGA-L solution was generated with $10$ control points and $16$ Greville collocation points.
-The relative errors for the IGA-C and IGA-L solutions are $0.0598$ and $0.0018$, respectively.
+The analytical, IGA-L, IGA-SC and IGA-C solutions for the one-dimensional source problem~\pref{eq:exmp_one_dim} with cubic B-spline, are illustrated in Fig.~\ref{subfig:one_dim_solution}, where the IGA-L solution was generated with $10$ control points and $14$ Greville collocation points, IGA-SC solution was generated with $10$ control point and $14$ collocation points, and IGA-C solution was generated with $10$ control points.
+The relative errors for the IGA-L, IGA-SC, and IGA-C solutions are $0.0018$, $0.0023$, and $0.0598$.
 The relative error for the IGA-L solution is one order of magnitude less than that of the IGA-C solution.
-In addition, Fig.~\ref{subfig:one_dim_absolute_error} demonstrates the absolute error distribution curves of the IGA-C and IGA-L solutions, respectively.
-The maximum absolute errors of the IGA-C and IGA-L solutions are $0.0607$ and $0.0028$, respectively.
+In addition, Fig.~\ref{subfig:one_dim_absolute_error} demonstrates the absolute error distribution curves of the IGA-L, IGA-SC, and IGA-C solutions, respectively.
+The maximum absolute errors of IGA-L, IGA-SC, and IGA-C solutions are $0.0028$, $0.0034$, and $0.0607$, respectively.